nivox/spekka-talk/presentation/presentation.md

 * Interacting (properly) with a flow is not easy...
 * ... almost impossible when using dynamic partitioning
 * Built-in partitioning does not guarantee at-least-once semantics
-* Common tasks often require a lot of non trivial code
 * No out of the box support for state persistence

 ---